ralphv/nodetastic/README.md

 * A web server with a dependency injection engine.
 * Advanced meta-data per function (Attributes in C#/Annotations in JAVA) via specially formatted embedded comments.
-* Parameters of functions are either reserved words (services) or GET/POST parameters.
+* Parameters of functions are either reserved words (factories) or GET/POST parameters.
 * Basic GET/POST parameters are automatically checked and can be type checked as well via hungarian notation.
 * Path is deduced from the nesting structure of handlers.
 * If you are familiar with AngularJS, you will feel right at home.